-The standard deviation of the channel gradient in the active channel bed deformation sections had a negative relationship with the volume of the storage (Fig. 11a).
-The p-values for the linear regressions with section lengths of 0.1, 1.0, and 5.0 m were 0.099, 0.026, and 0.021, respectively.
+The standard deviation of the channel gradient in the active channel bed deformation sections had a negative relationship with the volume of the storage (Fig. 10a).
+The p-values for the linear regressions with section lengths of 0.1, 1.0, and 5.0 m were <0.1, <0.05, and <0.05, respectively.

-Figure 10: Channel profiles and channel gradient mainly formed by fully saturated flow (measured on 21 November 2012 after the debris flow on 30 September 2012) and partly saturated flow (measured on 23 August 2015 after the debris flow on 6 August 2015), obtained from 0.1 m terrestrial laser scanning (TLS) derived digital elevation maps (DEMs). (a) Longitudinal channel profile in the section between A to E in Fig. 2. (b) Longitudinal changes in the channel gradient calculated for each section with a length of 0.1 m. (c) Longitudinal changes in the channel gradient calculated for each section with a length of 5.0 m. (e) Cross-sectional profile of the channel at point B. (f) Cross-sectional profile of the channel at point C. (g) Cross-sectional profile of the channel at some cross-sections on 9 August 2015, are absent because of the failure of the TLS survey due to the weather conditions (panels e and f).
+- 5 Figure 9: Channel profiles and channel gradient mainly formed by fully saturated flow (measured on 21 November 2012) and partly saturated flow (measured on 23 August 2015), obtained from 0.1 m terrestrial laser scanning (TLS) derived digital elevation maps (DEMs). (a) Longitudinal channel profile in the section between A to E in Fig. 2. (b) Longitudinal changes in the channel gradient calculated for each section with a length of 0.1 m. (c) Longitudinal changes in the channel gradient calculated for each section with a length of 1.0 m. (d) Longitudinal changes in the channel gradient calculated for each section with a length of 5.0 m. (e) Crosss-sectional profile of the channel at point B. (f) Cross-sectional profile of the channel at point C. (g) Cross-sectional profile of the - 10 sectional profile of the channel at point B. (f) Cross-sectional profile of the channel at point C. (g) Cross-sectional profile of the channel at point D. Data at some cross-sections on 9 August 2015, are absent because of the failure of the TLS survey due to the weather conditions (panels e and f).